 Fire protection services are contracted with Charlevoix Township and Banks Township.
-EMS protection is contracted with the City of Charlevoix Norwood Township property owners are assessed for these services.
+EMS protection is contracted with the Lake Charlevoix Ambulence Authority.
+Norwood Township property owners are assessed for these services.
 Mutual Aid agreements are in place with both Charlevoix and Banks Townships.
 Police protection is provided by the Charlevoix County Sheriff Department and a limited state police presence.